hello, Janika_

 What just happened

-Claude understood what you wanted, wrote to your computer, and told you what it did.
+Claude understood what you wanted, acted on your actual Mac, and showed you before it changed anything.
 That’s the whole loop.
-Everything else is just scaling this up.
+Everything else in this workshop is just scaling it up.

 Chapter 03 · The words